ixofoundation/ixo-client-sdk/README.md

       - `"SA"` for service provider
       - `"IA"` for investor

+    **Note**: The new agent will need to be approved before they can start their activity.
+See `updateAgentStatus` below:

 - `updateAgentStatus(projectRecordOrDid, agentDid, updates)` <a id='updateAgentStatus' />

   - `updates`: An object with the following properties: